LoRa Configuration

 Applications

 This tab is available only when the gateway is in Built-in Network Server mode.
-In this tab, you can create an application and register end devices in the Built-in Network Server.
+Here, you can create applications and register end devices.

 Create an Application